Bravos de Margarita

 The Bravos de Margarita (Margarita Braves) are a professional baseball team who plays in the Venezuelan Professional Baseball League since the 2007-08 season.

 The team was founded in 1991 as the Petroleros de Cabimas (Cabimas Oilers), and played through the 1994-95 season.
 Later was renamed as Pastora de Occidente (Shepherds of the West) from 1995-96 to 1996-97, being also known as Pastora de los Llanos (Shepherds of the Plains) from 1997-98 to 2006-07.

-Since their inception, the Bravos de Margarita have played at Estadio Nueva Esparta, which is located in Margarita Island.
+The Bravos de Margarita play at Estadio Nueva Esparta located in Margarita Island.
+They have since used other stadiums in the LVBP as temporary home fields.